seehuhn/go-pdf/examples/fonts/NOTES.md

 These fonts use `Type1` as the `Subtype` in the font dictionary.
 Font data is embedded via the `FontFile` entry in the font descriptor.
-The 14 built-in standard fonts are of this type.

 The `Encoding` entry in the font dictionary describes the mapping from character codes to glyph names.